matteobecchi/timeseries_analysis/README.md

 * An **optional** parameter, `bins`, the number of bins used to compute histograms.
 This should be used only if all the fits fail with the automatic binning.

 ## Output
 The output figures will be saved in the folder `output_figures`.
 The file `final_tresholds.txt` contains the list of the tresholds between states.
 The file `final_states.txt` contains the list of the states, for which central value, width and relevance are listed.
 The file `states_output.txt` contains information about the recursive fitting procedure, useful for debugging.
 The files `all_cluster_IDs_gro.dat` and `all_cluster_IDs_xyz.dat` allows to plot the trajectory using the clustering for the color coding.
 Altough, they are not easy to use.
 Maybe this will be improved.
 Sorry.
-The figure `Time_resolution_analysis.png` shows the number of identified states as a function of `tau_window`.
+The figure `Time_resolution_analysis.png` shows the number of identified states as a function of `tau_window`, averaged over different `t_smooth`.

 ## Required Python 3 packages
 `matplotlib`, `numpy`, `os`, `plotly`, `scipy`, `seaborn`, `sys`.